ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

 Imagine Eliora Bousquet's paintings at your home Watch Eliora Bousquet's collection Renaissance in video Visit Eliora Bousquet's collection Renaissance online shop

-According to George Braque, 'Emotion is neither added nor initiated: it is the seed, and the work is the hatching.'
-Creation= Hatching.
-A theme recurs regularly in the work of Painter Eliora Bousquet: the quest for paradise lost.
-A paradise of abstract flowers populated by birds.
-Her semi-figurative 'RENAISSANCE' collection, made up of four series of paintings, represents an idealized Eden.
-In this garden located between two seas (the one above and the one below, following the separation described in the Genesis), flowers mingle with marine corals to create an eternal spring filled with hope: that of a new beginning, of a rebirth: a 'Renaissance'.
+According to George Braque, 'emotion does not add, nor does it initiate: it is the seed, and the work is the blooming'.
+Creation = Blossoming.
+A theme that frequently appears in the work of the artist Eliora Bousquet is the quest for the lost paradise, a paradise of abstract flowers populated by birds.
+Her semi-figurative collection 'Renaissance' represents an idealized Eden.
+In this garden located between two seas (the one above and the one below, following the separation described in Genesis), flowers mix with marine corals to create an eternal spring filled with hope: that of a new beginning, a rebirth.
+The collection gathers five series of paintings.

-Life is a flower, lighter than a feather; I call it "Happiness" because it does not last.
-It is a fragile flower living far away from the bitumen, whose stem is cut, but which does not complain about it: if one cuts its stem, its green wings of bird, it is only to offer them... because life is a gift!
+Life is a flower, lighter than a feather; I call it 'Happiness' for it does not last.
+It is a fragile flower, living far from the asphalt, whose stem is cut, but does not complain: if its stem is cut, its green bird wings are only offered... for life is a gift!

-Each painting invites the viewer to dream in a fairy garden bathed in iridescent light.
-In this garden, there is a rule: take care of every moment as a fragile flower, happiness being but ephemeral moments put in bunches of flowers ...
+Each painting invites the viewer to daydream in a fairy garden bathed in iridescent light.
+In this garden, there is a rule: take care of each moment like a fragile flower, as happiness is made of only ephemeral moments put into bunches...

-In the manner of French Poet Pierre de Ronsard, I invite you, through this collection, to stop, for a moment, the frantic race of Time and relive your most beautiful days of spring: "Live, if you believe me, don't wait until tomorrow: Gather today the roses of life." (*)
+In the manner of Pierre de Ronsard, I invite you, through this collection, to stop, for a moment, the frenzied race of Time and relive your most beautiful spring days: 'Live, if you believe me, do not wait for tomorrow: Gather today the roses of life.' (*)

 (*) : Pierre de Ronsard, Sonnets for Helen